 - Current core software markets.
 We believe that our platform addresses several key core software markets, as follows: - Low-code.
-According to Forrester, the market for low-code development platforms was expected to total \$2.6 billion in 2016 and is expected to grow at a 57% compound annual growth rate to \$15.5 billion in 2020.
-We were included as a "Leader" in the Forrester Wave: Low-Code Development Platforms in 2016. - Case management.
+According to Forrester, the market for low-code development platforms is expected to total \$3.9 billion in 2017 and is expected to grow at a 59% compound annual growth rate to \$15.5 billion in 2020.
+We were included as a "Leader" based on the strength of our current offering, our strategy and our market presence in the Forrester Wave: Low-Code Development Platforms in 2016. - Case management.
 Case management applications are designed to support complex processes that require a combination of human workflows and collaboration, electronic workflows, data management and processing of files and cases.
-According to Aite, the market for case management software was expected to total \$1.2 billion in 2016 and is expected to grow at a 10% compound annual growth rate to \$1.6 billion in 2019.
-We were included as a "Leader" in the Forrester Wave: Dynamic Case Management in 2016. - BPM.
+According to Aite, the market for case management software is expected to total \$1.3 billion in 2017 and is expected to grow at a 9% compound annual growth rate to \$1.6 billion in 2019.
+We were included as a "Leader" based on the strength of our current offering, our strategy and our market presence in the Forrester Wave: Dynamic Case Management in 2016. - BPM.
 BPM applications are designed to support the optimization of business processes, including process identification, improvement implementation, and monitoring and analysis.
-Based on industry research, we estimate that the market for BPM software was expected to total \$3.6 billion in 2016 and is expected to grow at a 7% compound annual growth rate to \$4.1 billion in 2018.
-We were included as a "Leader" in the Gartner Intelligent Business Process Management Suites Magic Quadrant in 2016. - Application PaaS.
+According to IDC, the market for BPM software is expected to total \$4.4 billion in 2017 and is expected to grow at a 4% compound annual growth rate to \$5.0 billion in 2020.
+We were included as a "Leader" based on our ability to orchestrate increasingly complex work styles in the Gartner Intelligent Business Process Management Suites Magic Quadrant in 2016. - Application PaaS.
 Application platform as a service, or application PaaS, is a cloud service that provides the necessary infrastructure to enable the development, deployment and hosting of software applications.
-We believe that we are well positioned to capture a portion of the application platform-as-a-service, or application PaaS, market, which IDC estimated to be \$13.2 billion in 2016, and which is expected to grow at a 8% compound annual growth rate to \$18.0 billion in 2020.
+We believe that we are well positioned to capture a portion of the application platform-as-a-service, or application PaaS, market, which IDC estimates to reach \$14.4 billion in 2017, and which is expected to grow at an 8% compound annual growth rate to \$18.0 billion in 2020.

-Taken together, these current core software markets represented a combined \$21.8 billion market opportunity in 2016 and are expected to represent a combined \$39.2 billion market opportunity in the near term.
+Taken together, these current core software markets are expected to represent a combined \$24.0 billion market opportunity in 2017 and a combined \$40.0 billion market opportunity in the near term.

-- Traditional custom enterprise software market.
-In addition to our current core software markets, we believe that our platform better meets certain of the needs that have been historically addressed by manually-developed custom enterprise software, which represented a \$149 billion market in 2016, according to Forrester. - Our internal estimate.
-Based on the total number of global companies and government institutions in 2016 in relevant industries and our industry-specific average annual recurring revenue for customers as of December 31, 2016, we internally estimate our market opportunity to have been approximately \$35 billion in 2016.
-We determined relevant global companies and government institutions by industry by referencing certain independent industry data from S&P Global Market Intelligence.
-We calculated industry-specific average annual recurring revenue as of December 31, 2016 by adding the aggregate annual recurring revenue from all existing customers within each industry and dividing the total by the number of our existing customers in each industry.
+Traditional custom enterprise software market.
+In addition to our current core software markets, we believe that our platform better meets certain of the needs that have been historically addressed by manually-developed custom enterprise software, which is expected to represent a \$148 billion market in 2017, according to Forrester.

+Our internal estimate.
+Based on the total number of global companies and government institutions in 2016 in relevant industries and revenue-based size segments, and our industry- and size-specific average annual recurring revenue for customers as of December 31, 2016, we internally estimate our market opportunity to have been approximately \$29 billion in 2016.
+We determined relevant global companies and government institutions by industry and size by referencing certain independent industry data from S&P Global Market Intelligence.
+We calculated industry- and size-specific average annual recurring revenue as of December 31, 2016 by adding the aggregate annual recurring revenue from all existing customers within each industry and size segment and dividing the total by the number of our existing customers in each industry and size segment.